Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Background and Related Work

 \subsection{Universarial Adversarial Perturbations \cite{Moosavi-Dezfooli17}}

 It is known that deep neural networks (DNNs) are vulnerable to well-crafted small adversarial perturbations.
 When added with adversarial perturbation, input image will be misclassified by the model \cite{GoodfellowSS14}.
 Universal adversarial perturbation (UAP) \cite{Moosavi-Dezfooli17} is a kind of image-agnostic adversarial perturbation.
-Different from image-specific adversarial perturbation, which is specifically crafted for each image \cite{GoodfellowSS14}, UAP is generated based on a specific model with a small set of clean images \cite{Moosavi-Dezfooli17}.
-The well-crafted universal adversarial perturbation can fool the model to misclassify on the perturbed images.
+Different from image-specific adversarial perturbation, which is specifically crafted for each image \cite{GoodfellowSS14}, UAP is generated based on a model with a small set of clean images \cite{Moosavi-Dezfooli17}.
+As a result, the model will also misclassify other images with the universal adversarial perturbation.